Knitting With a Plan

 Through my decades of knitting, I have loosely planned for a "year of shawls" or "year of socks."
 Such plans mean I will get to practice the same skills over and over, having ample opportunity for improvement along the way.
 Choose a knitting skill you'd like to learn, then plan several projects of increasing difficulty in order to develop those skills.

-This is my "Year of Design" in which I try to knit mostly new designs created by me.
+2016 was a "Year of Design" in which I try to knit mostly new designs created by me.
 It is also a year to learn how to write patterns others can follow, create knitting charts using Excel and Gimp, and publish the completed patterns.
 So far I'm having a blast!
 You can find some of my original designs on Ravelry, the social network and pattern database for knitters and crocheters.
 I highly recommend joining Ravelry, as there are groups for all sorts of knitters and the pattern database is full of downloads, many of them free.
 If you need help solving a knitting problem, somebody in the community is bound to be able to help.

 Sample Knitting Plan for Learning Color Work